-These modular and Quarter Based tuition tier flat-rate tuition tables only apply to:
+The tuition tier flat-rate tuition tables only apply to:

 - 1. New enrolling students.
 A new student is defined as a student who has never attended a Zenith Education Group school or has graduated and enrolled in a new program; or - 2.
 Re-entering students who have withdrawn and are re-entering greater than 180 days from their withdrawal date (The withdrawn time period is calculated from the student's withdrawal date to the new module or term start date.)